allex32/Airline-Processor/README.md

 TODO: Can we improve these installation instructions?

-ANSWER: We can provide requirements.txt file with implicitly specified dependencies.
+ANSWER: We can provide requirements.txt file with explicitly specified dependencies.
 Then the instruction looks as follows:
 ```
 pip install -r requirements.txt